 Did you have a pair of 7×35 binoculars when you were young?
 Maybe they belonged to your parents or even you grandparents.
-Years ago, 7×35 was pretty much the only model type you could easily get.
+Years ago, 7×35 binoculars were pretty much the only model type you could easily get.

 We used to own a heavy pair of 7x35s that my dad probably picked up somewhere for cheap.
 I can still remember playing with them in the backyard, gazing across the fields of my grandfather’s farm.

 There aren’t many manufacturers of 7×35 binoculars today.
 8×42 or 10×50 (and many others) are more popular, but that doesn’t mean 7×35 is useless.
 Let’s take a look at what’s available and how you might use a pair like this today.